PomfQ/Chat-Logger/README.md

+Do whatever you want with this tool, I no longer care about it anymore.

 # KoGaMa Chat Monitor

 A Python-based tool designed to **monitor in-game chat traffic** in KoGaMa by targeting specific UDP packets.
 While functional, the tool is **not 100% accurate** and may occasionally display false or partial information — use with caution.